Old Quebec City

 Where to eat in Old Quebec City

 If you want to experience a city, you need to enjoy the food.
 Quebec is filled with many regional dishes.
-Experience French-Canadian cuisine with all the boutique restaurants inside the Old City.
+Experience French-Canadian cuisine with all the boutique restaurants inside the Old City through a walking food tour.
 Indulge yourself in the maple-syrup-flavored treats Quebec is famous for, from the sugar shacks to maple taffy and baked beans.
 The culinary delights have put this place on the international map.

 Start with the most famous dish in Quebec, poutine.
 You will find many follow traditional recipes or choose to put their spin on this classic entrée.
 For the colder weather stick with ragoût de boulettes, or meatball stew to warm you up before heading back outside.